wlans/MMM-AccuWeatherForecastDeluxe/README.md

 You can request an API key to access data here:
 `https://openweathermap.org/api/one-call-api`.

-Free tier is fine -- this module will not make any where near 1000 request on one day.
+Free tier is fine -- this module will not make any where near 1000 request on one day. (†SEE NOTE ABOUT MULTIPLE INSTANCES)

 Find out your latitude and longitude here:
 `https://www.latlong.net/`.